apache/daffodil-site/site/tdml.md

 ### Round-Trip Testing

-Round-trip testing, is using a single test case for testing both parse and unparse directions.
+Round-trip testing is using a single test case for testing both parse and unparse directions.

 The ``tdml:testSuite`` has a ``defaultRoundTrip`` attribute, and each test case can have a ``roundTrip`` attribute which overrides the default.

-The values of these attributes for ``tdml:parserTestCase`` can be
+The default behavior if nothing is specified in either the ``tdml:testSuite`` or the test case itself, is ``onePass``.
+The values of these attributes can be:

+``none``

-* ``none`` - parse given data, compare to expected infoset.
+   : *tdml:parserTestCase:* Parse given data, compare to expected infoset.

+   : *tdml:unparserTestCase:* Unparse given infoset, compare output data to expected data.

+``onePass``

-* ``onePass`` - parse given data, compare to expected infoset.
-If successful, unparse infoset, compare to given data.
+   : *tdml:parserTestCase:* Parse given data, compare to expected infoset, expect match.
+Unparse infoset, compare to given data.

+   : *tdml:unparserTestCase:* Unparse given infoset, compare output data to expected data, expect match.
+Parse data to infoset, compare to expected infoset, expect match.

+``twoPass``

-* ``twoPass`` - parse given data, compare to expected infoset expect failure.
-If failed, unparse infoset to output data, compare to given data, expect failure.
-If failed, parse output data to second infoset.
-Compare to expected infoset, expect success.
+   : *tdml:parserTestCase:* Parse given data, compare to expected infoset, expect failure.
+Unparse infoset, compare to given data, expect failure.
+Parse output data to a second infoset.
+Compare to first infoset, expect success.

+   : *tdml:unparserTestCase:* Invalid

+``threePass``

-* ``threePass`` - - parse given data, compare to expected infoset expect failure.
-If failed, unparse infoset to first output data, compare to given data, expect failure.
-If failed, parse first output data to second infoset.
+   : *tdml:parserTestCase:* Parse given data, compare to expected infoset, expect failure.
+Unparse infoset to first output data, compare to given data, expect failure.
+Parse first output data to second infoset.
 Compare to expected infoset, expect failure.
-If failed, unparse second infoset to second output data, compare to first output data, expect success.
+Unparse second infoset to second output data, compare to first output data, expect success.

-For unparsing, the values can be
-* ``none`` - unparse given infoset, compare output data to expected data.
-* ``onePass`` - unparse given infoset, compare output data to expected data.
-If successful, parse data to infoset, compare to given (expected) infoset.
-These are also accepted for backward compatiblity with earlier TDML runner versions but are deprecated:
-* ``false`` - means same as ``none``
-* ``true`` - means same as ``onePass``
-The default behavior if nothing is specified in either the ``tdml:testSuite`` or the test case itself, is ``onePass``.
+   : *tdml:unparserTestCase:* Invalid

+``false``

+   : Same as ``none``, used for backwards compatability

+``true``

+   : Same as ``onePass``, used for backwards compatability

 A test must be designated as (or default to) requiring a specific number of passes.
 A test designated as ``twoPass`` must fail in ``onePass`` in order to succeed with the second pass.
 A test designated ``threePass`` must fail both the first pass, and second pass in order to succeed on the third pass.
 The ``twoPass`` and especially ``threePass`` modes must be used with caution as they can mask errors; hence, tests should be designed to need them when they are used.